Welcome to Year Two

 Towards the end of Key Stage 1, Year 2 children take the Key Stage 1 SATs (Statutory Attainment Tests).
 The SATs tasks and tests are designed to support and confirm the on-going assessments that teachers are making about children’s progress.
 These teacher assessments reflect children’s everyday achievements.
-Your child will receive a National Curriculum level (of progress) for Reading, Writing, Speaking & Listening, Numeracy and Science.
+Your child will receive a National Curriculum level (of progress) for Reading, Writing & Maths and Science.

 If you have any questions, concerns or worries please come and speak to us!